 - a.
-That pursuant to article 62(1) of the Company's Constitution, Callum Hoogesteger retires as a director, and being eligible is re-elected as a director; - b.
-That pursuant to article 62(1) of the Company's Constitution, Darren Bonaccordo retires as a director, and being eligible is re-elected as a director; - c.
-That pursuant to article 52(2) John Stephen Dakin who the Board of Directors appointed as a director on 28th March 2022 retires as a director, and being eligible, is re-elected as a director. - d.
-That pursuant to article 52(2) Alexander Torville who the Board of Directors appointed as a director on 23rd May 2022 retires as a director, and being eligible, is re-elected as a director.
+That pursuant to article 62(1) of the Company's Constitution, Jackie Pakinga retires as a director, and being eligible is re-elected as a director; - b.
+That pursuant to article 62(1) of the Company's Constitution, Ralph Steele retires as a director, and being eligible is re-elected as a director; - c.
+That pursuant to article 62(1) of the Company's Constitution, Diana Paton retires as a director, and being eligible is re-elected as a director;